GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 Regardless of which gradient function is used, the resulting image is [intrinsically sized](/learn/css/box-model/#content-and-sizing) to match the amount of space available.

-Demo showing example of applying a background-image using Gradient functions:
+Demo showing example of applying a background-image using gradient functions:

 {% Codepen {
   user: 'web-dot-dev',